scholtzm/meteor-accounts-steam/README.md

 # Steam OpenID integration for Meteor Accounts

-Atmosphere is filled with over dozen Steam packages which provide this functionality, however most of these packages are either outdated or lack even the basic description, such as a README file.
+This package provides seamless integration of Meteor accounts system with Steam's OpenID provider.

-Tested with **Meteor 1.4.0.1** so far.
-The development of this package is not active because it just works.
+Tested with **Meteor 1.4.1.2** so far.

+Check out [meteor-accounts-steam-example](https://github.com/scholtz/meteor-accounts-steam-example) for a basic example.

 ## Installation